 The Journey of a Saudi Intellectual

-Over the years, I have been interested in the lives of Muslim reformers.
-It started in my student days, when I took a course in Arabic on “The History of the Arab-Islamic Civilization.”
-My interest grew after my Arabic-language radio ministry began in 1958, as I needed to remain abreast of the reform movements in the Arab world.
+My interest in the lives of Muslim reformers began in my student days, when I took a course in Arabic on “The History of the Arab-Islamic Civilization.”
+It grew after my Arabic-language radio ministry began in 1958, as I needed to remain abreast of the reform movements in the Arab world.
 That led me to acquire more books dealing with the subject of “Reformation” and “Renewal” in Islam.

-Not long after the Caliphate moved to Iraq in 750 A.D, the Mu’tazilites 1. appeared on the scene.
+Not long after the Islamic Caliphate moved from Syria to Iraq in 750 A.D, the Mu’tazilites1 appeared on the scene.
 They may be considered as the first reformers in Islam.
 They lived predominantly in Baghdad and Basra during the early years of the Abbasid Caliphate.
 Major concepts like “Predestination and Free Will,” “The Attributes of God” and the “Nature of the Qur’anic Revelation” were being scrutinized by Islamic philosophers at the time.
 The Mu’tazilites were noteworthy for bringing Greek philosophical thought into these discussions.
-Initially some Abbasid caliphs even supported Mu’tazilite attempts to correct the teachings of Imam Hanbal, which they claimed were antithetical to the strict monotheism of Islam.
+Initially some Abbasid caliphs even supported Mu’tazilites’ attempts to correct the teachings of Imam Hanbal, which they claimed were antithetical to the strict monotheism of Islam.

 Unfortunately for the Mu’tazilites, their movement remained within the confines of elite intellectual circles, and eventually, Imam Hanbal’s views triumphed and became the standard Islamic orthodoxy, especially with respect to the doctrine of the “Uncreatedness of the Qur’an.”
 Around two hundred years later, Imam al-Ghazzali (d.
 1111 A.D.) is credited with “closing the door of Ijtihad,” which brought an end to the theological discussions among Muslim scholars.
 The door remained closed for several centuries, during which juridical and theological subjects were reduced to numbingly repetitious writings of the themes and positions of traditional Sunni Islam.

 A more radical genre of Muslim writings also began to appear attacking the very idea of a theistic faith.
-Men like Jalal Sadeq al-Adhm, influenced by radical Western thought, authored “Naqd al-Fiqr al-Deeni” (A Critique of Religious Thought).
-It was like a bombshell, and brought him into conflict with both religious and government circles in Lebanon during the 1960s.
+Men like Jalal Sadeq al-Adhm, influenced by radical Western thought, authored “Naqd al-Fikr al-Deeni” (A Critique of Religious Thought).
+It was like a bombshell, and brought him into conflict with both religious and governmental circles in Lebanon during the 1960s.

 During the 1990s, would-be reformers and critics of Islam began using the Internet to propagate their ideas.
-On websites such as, www.kwtanweer.com, www.al-awan.org and www.aafaq.org both reformers and apostates defended their thoughts with vigor and passion.
+On websites such as, www.kwtanweer.com, www.alawan.org and www.aafaq.org both reformers and apostates defended their thoughts with vigor and passion.
 For example, in 2008, kwtanweer published two articles by a lady journalist from Kuwait that dealt with the topic of “Why Do Our Young People Become Apostates?”
-“Limadha Yulhidu al-Shabab?” http://www.kwtanweer.com/articles/readarticle.php?articleID=1989

-With that very limited historical background as an introduction, I bring to your attention an article that appeared on 17 March, 2010, in kwtanweer entitled “Mina’l I’tiqaad il’l Ilhad” “From Faith to Unbelief.”
+With that very limited historical background as an introduction, I refer to an article that appeared on 17 March, 2010, in kwtanweer entitled “From Faith to Unbelief.”
 It relates the journey of a Saudi intellectual from Islam to unbelief.
 Here are excerpts, followed by my analysis and comments.

 “How wonderful it would be, to have men like Abdallah al-Quseimi!
-At first, he was noted for his defense of Islam, its beliefs and practices.
-On the other hand, he also wrote in defense of those who have chosen unbelief, thus demonstrating his firm attachment to freedom of religion!
+At first, he was noted for his defence of Islam, its beliefs and practices.
+On the other hand, he also wrote in defence of those who have chosen unbelief, thus demonstrating his firm attachment to freedom of religion!

-“This man [al-Quseimi] did not change his skin the way snakes do theirs, as some religious leaders have charged, when he forsook his Islamic faith and adopted Ilhad, (unbelief.)
+“Al-Quseimi did not change his skin the way snakes do theirs, as some religious leaders have charged, when he forsook his Islamic faith and adopted Ilhad (unbelief).
 In fact, his journey from faith to unbelief was a long one; several ‘traffic’ signs appeared on the road warning him of difficult and tortuous curves lying ahead.
 However, he persisted in his journey, and managed to finish it peacefully and resolutely.

 “Before al-Quseimi’s Ilhad, he had contributed several works in defence of orthodox Islam.
 He was well-known for responding to critics of the faith.
 One of his books dealt with ‘the Wahhabi Revolution;’ another dealt with ‘the Struggle between Islam and Paganism.’
 He had finished the first two volumes of this magnum opus, with the promise of a third and final volume to follow.
 However, that was not to take place, since his journey on the path of faith stopped, being replaced by his journey on the new path of Ilhad!